-- A UE shall establish an emergency PDN connection and perform an IMS emergency registration before initiating a UE detectable emergency session via UTRAN or E-UTRAN. - A UE shall not establish an emergency PDN connection if the UE initiated a non UE detectable emergency session and is subsequently informed by the network that the ongoing session is an emergency session. - If the UE has not been authenticated in the PS domain, the UE shall initiate an IMS emergency session establishment without registration according to clause 7.4. - The UE shall include the latest available Cell Global Identification (CGI) in the IMS emergency request establishing the emergency call. - NOTE: When using UTRAN, the UE is not always able to read the current cell identity and in some cases the UE can be connected to several cells simultaneously. - If the UE is required to include an equipment identifier (according to clauses 4.1 and 6.1) the equipment identifier shall be the IMEI. - the speech Codecs defined for MTSI as specified in TS 26.114 [34] shall also be supported for the IMS emergency calls.
+- A UE shall establish an emergency PDN connection and perform an IMS emergency registration before initiating a UE detectable emergency session via UTRAN or E-UTRAN. - A UE shall not establish an emergency PDN connection if the UE initiated a non UE detectable emergency session and is subsequently informed by the network that the ongoing session is an emergency session. - NOTE 1: If SRVCC is required in the network, an operator could download the local emergency numbers to avoid non UE detectable emergency sessions since UTRAN and E-UTRAN will not be able to identify emergency SRVCC handling without an emergency PDN connection. - If the UE initiates a non UE detectable emergency session, and the session initiation request is rejected by the P-CSCF with an indication that this is an emergency session, the UE shall select a domain according to the requirements for domain priority and selection in clause H.5 and retry the call on that domain according to the requirements in clause 7.1.2. - If the UE has not been authenticated in the PS domain, the UE shall initiate an IMS emergency session establishment without registration according to clause 7.4. - The UE shall include the latest available Cell Global Identification (CGI) in the IMS emergency request establishing the emergency call. - NOTE 2: When using UTRAN, the UE is not always able to read the current cell identity and in some cases the UE can be connected to several cells simultaneously. - If the UE is required to include an equipment identifier (according to clauses 4.1 and 6.1) the equipment identifier shall be the IMEI. - the speech Codecs defined for MTSI as specified in TS 26.114 [34] shall also be supported for the IMS emergency calls.